Understanding How Gestalt Principles of Design Influence Visual Perception

 The Principle of experience states that people’s past experiences influence their visual perception.
 A good example of experience in design is the use of globally known app icons in a design or certain objects that are widely known to mean the same thing.

 Like in mobile app designs, some icons are easily recognized and understood because people have used them time and time again.
 This principle is also synonymous with traffic light designs with red, yellow, and green colors.
-Virtually everyone knows what these colors mean and what they need to do when it turns on the traffic light
+Virtually everyone knows what these colors mean and what they need to do when it turns on the traffic light.
+Check out the common principles of graphic design.

 The Conclusion: Applying the Gestalt Principles of Design